kzmijews/calculator/README.md

 </div>

 ## execution mode
-To run and execute expression type:
+To directly evaluate an expression, use the `-e` flag:
 ```bash
 ./calculator -e <expression>;
 ```
-for example:
+Example:
 ```bash
 ./calculator -e "(1+2)*3;"
 ```
-Don't forget about the last sign `;`, it's needed to mark the end of expression, if the sign won't be provided calcualtor will still wait for more tokens to process as a part of provided expression.
+> **Note:** Don’t forget the semicolon (;) at the end of the expression.
+> It is required to signal the end of the input.
+If omitted, the calculator will
+> continue to wait for additional tokens.

 ## interactive mode
-To run:
+To enter interactive mode, run:
 ```bash
 ./calculator -i
 ```
-This will display the prompt and wait until user provide expression to evaluate, and confirm it with
-<ENTER> key, for instance:
+This mode displays a prompt and allows you to enter expressions one at a time, confirming each with the `<ENTER>` key:
 ```bash
 Launching calculator in interactive mode.
 Enter expression (or q to quit):